zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 the seed to the random number generator by providing ``-seed=value`` as an argument to twister.
 See :ref:`Shuffling Test Sequence <ztest_shuffle>` for more details.

+Running test only mode
+**********************
+Enable prebuild binary to be used to test with twister scripts in given test plan.

+- Step 1

+Create a test plan with below command line.

+``
+scripts/twister -p <your platform> -T <test application path> -s <test case name> --build-only --save-tests <path to your saved plan.json>
+``

+e.g.

+``
+scripts/twister -p frdm_k64f -T tests/kernel/common/ -s "tests/kernel/common/kernel.common"  --build-only --save-tests testplan.json
+``

+- Step 2

+Put your prebuild zephyr application .bin or .elf or .hex somewhare e.g. ./zephyr.bin This file need to pass to west flash with '--bin-file', see below. or change to --elf-file, --hex-file, accordigly.

+- Step 3

+Create your board .config file which only need copy one build from hello_world.
+Put the .config to you run machine e.g. ~/zephyr_runner/zephyr/.config And this will be used as --force-board-config-path for west to reference

+- Step 4

+run below command to download your pre-build binary. e.g.

+``
+scripts/twister -p frdm_k64f --device-testing --hardware-map ~/frdm_k64f.yml --test-only --load-tests testplan.json --west-flash="--device=MK64FN1M0xxx12,--bin-file=./zephyr.bin" --force-board-config-path=~/zephyr_runner/
+``